scion-backbone/sbas/README.md

 Finally, click "Create AS"

-Click "My ASes" to go back to the user dashbaord and click "Create a new SCIONLab AS" again.
+Click "My ASes" to go back to the user dashboard and click "Create a new SCIONLab AS" again.

 Repeat these steps to create a second AS and use the IP addresses of node 2 and set the label to correspond to node 2 (e.g., "aec-2").
 Use the same attachment point and settings (but make sure to update the public IP to that of node 2).